lugi128/AtomLauncher--CSharp/README.md

 Compiled Launcher - Download Link (Not Ready)

 - Before compiling this please follow the warning at the top of "StringCipher.cs".
 - Do you want to make your own launcher from this?
-Be aware that can create your own automatic update by changing the URL at the top of "atomLauncher.cs".
+Be aware that you can create your own automatic update by changing the URL at the top of "atomLauncher.cs".

 -----------------
 -----------------